-- 4845.
+- 4945.
 The standards and provisions established in this bylaw are conditions that attach by default to any development permit as may be applicable without them being listed in a development permit.
-It shall be the responsibility of the Landowner and/or Applicant to ensure that they comply with those standards and provisions. - 4946.
-In addition to the standards and provisions established in this bylaw the Development Authority may impose enforceable, reasonable conditions with a planning-related objective that do not exceed its jurisdiction or subdelegate its decision-making power on both a development permit for a permitted use (regardless of whether or not a variance is involved) and on a development permit for any discretionary use, as may be specified below, and on a development permit for the demolition of a building, for the following purposes as may be applicable: - (a) to ensure compliance with the relevant provisions of Part 17 of the Act, and the Subdivision and Development Regulation (Alberta Regulation 43/2002 as amended); - (b) to ensure compliance with, an applicable statutory plan and the provisions, uses, regulations and standards established in this bylaw; - (cb) to ensure that: - (i) in the case of a permitted use for which the development standards are being relaxed through a variance; or - (ii) in the case of any discretionary use; or - (iii) in the case of infill development in an existing mature neighbourhood or an historically significant area, whether the proposed development is a permitted or discretionary use;
+It shall be the responsibility of the Landowner and/or Applicant to ensure that they comply with those standards and provisions. - 5046.
+In addition to the standards and provisions established in this bylaw the Development Authority may impose enforceable, reasonable conditions with a planning-related objective that do not exceed-its-jurisdiction or-subdelegate its decision-making power on beth-a development permit for a permitted use (regardless of whether or not a variance is involved) and on a development permit for any discretionary use, as may be specified below, exceed-its-jurisdiction-or-subdelegate its decision-making power on beth-a-development-permit-for-a-demolition-of-a-development-permit-for-the-demolition-of-a-building, for the following purposes as may be applicable: - (a) to ensure compliance with the relevant provisions of Part 17 of the Act, and the Subdivision and Development Regulation (Alberta Regulation 43/2002 as amended); - (b) to ensure compliance with, an applicable statutory plan and the provisions, uses, regulations and standards established in this Bylaw and its Schedules; - (cb) to ensure that: - (i) in the case of a permitted use for which the development standards are being relaxed through a variance; or - (ii) in the case of any discretionary use; or - (iii) in the case of infill development in an existing mature neighbourhood or an historically significant area, whether the proposed development is a permitted or discretionary use;